 How will the program enrollment work?

-**Customers will retain the choice to opt-up or opt-down to a different EBCE service level or continue to purchase power directly from PG&E by opting out of EBCE.
+**Customers retain the choice to opt-up or opt-down to a different EBCE service level or continue to purchase power directly from PG&E by opting out of EBCE.
 Customers can change their service level at any time.

 Understanding Your Bill: Customers will continue to receive their bill from PG&E. EBCE appears on your bill statement along with a “generation credit” to offset EBCE’s charges.